TravisPaul/ember-couchdb-kit/README.md

 #### License

-`ember-couchdb-kit` source code is released under MIT-License.
+`ember-couch` source code is released under MIT-License.
 Check [MIT-LICENSE](MIT-LICENSE) for more details.